puppetlabs/design-system/CONTRIBUTING.md

 ## Pull requests

-Once you have made a change and verified that it works locally including in the Styleguidist website, put up a PR for the design-system repo that follows these guidelines:
+Once you have made a change and verified that it works locally including in the Styleguidist website, put up a PR for the design-system repo.

+- **Branch**:
+    - Target the `master` branch if the change should be published upon merge.
+Note that the package versions will also need to be incremented following the [publishing](#publishing) instructions below.
+    - Target the `development` branch if the change doesn't need to be published upon merge, e.g. you'd like to do more testing, integration, or batch it up with other changes.
+- **Changelog**: Add a line about your change to the package's CHANGELOG.md file.
+    - Add a heading with the release date if targeting `master` or "Unreleased" if targeting `development`.
+    - Add context and be specific about the change by prefixing the change with the component affected and referencing props by name.
+- **Commits**
     - Granularity: Make commits of logical units (ideally with each commit passing tests, and formatting and refactoring in separate commits).
     - Commit summary: The first line should be no more than 72 characters (with any extra details or motivation in the commit body).
     - Tense: Use the imperative present tense (e.g. "Add feature", not "Added feature") to describe what changed from the consumer's perspective in the commit summary.
-- Changelog: Add a line about your change to the package's CHANGELOG.md file.

 | <img src="https://imgs.xkcd.com/comics/git_commit.png" alt="xkcd comic about commit messages"/> |
 | ------------- |